nickknw/nickknowlson.com/_posts/2011-11-27-seven-languages-week-1-day-1.markdown

 I started to tackle languages like Prolog.
 I'm appreciative of that, because Prolog sure was a struggle for a while.

+<div class="interjection"><p>
+(This article is part of a series of posts I am doing about my journey through the exercises of the book <a href="http://pragprog.com/book/btlang/seven-languages-in-seven-weeks">Seven Languages In Seven Weeks</a>.
+This article is the first one in the series.
+For an overview see the <a href="http://localhost:4000/projects/seven-languages-in-seven-weeks/">project page</a>.)
+</p></div>

 Day 1 of Week 1 was pretty basic - a bit of string manipulation and looping.
 Ruby makes things like this very short and pretty.